diberry/azure-docs/articles/machine-learning/service/how-to-create-portal-experimentsbuild.md

 If you prefer a more code-based experience, you can also configure your automated machine learning experiments in Python with the Azure Machine Learning SDK.

 ## Create a Machine Learning Service Workspace Resource in Azure
-On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices) create a Machine Learning Workspace.
+Click on this link to the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices) to create a Machine Learning Workspace.
 Enter Workspace name, select resource group, and set Location to West US 2, then click Create.
 Wait for deployment to complete, clicking on the Bell icon at the top of the page to launch deployed workspace.

 ## Get started